-Taking the next step of what I have started in the last blog on examination of social choice and development experience of Bihar, here is the second part.
+Taking the next step of what I have started in the last blog on examination of social choice and development experience of Bihar, here is the second essay.
 In this part, I am discussing mainly the issues of national vs sub-national identities and trying to make an estimate of caste-distribution in Bihar.
 As I mentioned in the last blog, this is based on my paper written for Prof. Amartya Sen’s class at Harvard.
 This is a rather long one, touching to 3000 words!

 Identities in Cow Belt: Sub-national or National